 Landscape attribute Sensitivity

 Overview Although the presence of hedgebanks and hedgerow trees contribute to a sense of enclosure and may indicate reduced sensitivity to solar PV development, the steep sided valleys, irregular field pattern of medium scale fields, predominantly pastoral landcover, areas of semi-natural landcover and sparse settlement all increase levels of sensitivity to solar PV development.

-Low Low- Moderate Moderate High High
+Low Low- Moderate Moderate Moderate- High High

 Large scale solar PV

 Medium scale solar PV

 Small scale solar PV

 Very small scale solar PV

 Key sensitivities The predominantly pastoral character and irregular field pattern.
 The small scale, steep sided valley system.
 The high sense of naturalness - including the presence of large areas of riparian, heathland and woodland habitats.
-An intimate, sheltered, peaceful landscape Important prehistoric remains and views to the prominent 13th century Roch Castle.
+An intimate, sheltered, peaceful landscape Important prehistoric remains and views to the prominent 13th century Roch Castle

-Guidance The irrevalleys in to 'large particular scale de scale de scale de slopes/vipromine Use existension hedgebar points ir Important prehistoric remains and views to the prominent 13th century Roch Castle.
+Guidance Important prenistoric remains and views to the prominent 13th century Roch Castle.
 The irregular pattern of medium scale fields and steep sided valleys means that the landscape will be particularly sensitive to 'large' and 'medium' scale PV developments.
 Areas of particularly small scale fields would also be sensitive to 'small' scale developments.
 Site solar PV development on flat landforms or on lower slopes/within folds in gently rolling lowland rather than on prominent upland landforms or highly visible slopes.
-Use existing woodland (and potentially small woodland extensions) and the existing pattern of hedges and hedgebanks to screen PV developments from public vantage
+Use existing woodland (and potentially small woodland extensions) and the existing pattern of hedges and hedgebanks to screen PV developments from public vantage points including the rights of way network.

 Avoid siting PV developments in the most secluded and peaceful parts of this LCA.
-Avoid siting PV development across multiple fields in areas of small scale irregular fields where this will mask the field pattern. • Ensure that PV developments do not intrude on important views from public view points and rights of way especially to Roch Castle (and its setting), St David's headland and across St Bride's Bay.
+Avoid siting PV development across multiple fields in areas of small scale irregular fields where this will mask the field pattern.
+Ensure that PV developments do not intrude on important views from public view points and rights of way especially to Roch Castle (and its setting), St David's headland and across St Bride's Bay.
 Avoid affecting areas of existing woodland and the diverse habitats of the river valleys and the species they support.
 Protect valued prehistoric and other historic features ad their remains.